apache/logging-log4j2/README.md

 ## Requirements

-Log4j 2.4 and greater requires Java 7, versions 2.0-alpha1 to 2.3 required Java 6.
+* Java 8 users should use 2.17.0 or greater.
+* Java 7 users should use 2.12.2.
+* Java 6 users should use 2.3.
-Some features require optional dependencies; the documentation for these features specifies the dependencies.
+* Some features require optional dependencies; the documentation for these features specifies the dependencies.

 ## License